CRG Research Initiative Event + CRG Symposium

 PROGRAM

-Premise: Technologies connect nations, regions, communities and peoples in an increasingly polarized world.
-The digital era is surfeit with disinformation and ideological and political extremes that are weaponized by regimes across the globe.
-The transmission of disinformation and hate within and across borders in the contemporary era relies significantly on digital media platforms that are used by hundreds of millions of people and are owned and operated by big tech organizations.
-What forces endanger democracy and just peace in and through the digital sphere?
+Premise: Technologies connect nations, regions, communities,and peoples in a world that is increasingly polarized and in conflict with itself.
+The digital age is surfeit with disinformation and ideological and political extremes that are weaponized by authoritarian regimes across the globe.
+The transmission of disinformation and hate within and across borders in the contemporary era significantly relies on digital media platforms that are used by hundreds of millions of users and are owned by big tech organizations.
+What forces threaten democracy and just peace in the digital sphere?
 Big Tech firms are uneven in enforcing accountability for policy infringements relating to disinformation and hateful content.
-How does a lack of enforceability on the part of Big Tech impact dissension and popular extremism?
-South Asia is a case in point where the scale of social mediatization of hate attests to the power and impact of Big Tech on democracy and human rights in the region and beyond.
+How does a lack of accountability on the part of Big Tech impact political dissension and heighten popular extremism?
+South Asia is a case in point where the scale of social mediatization of hate attests to the power of Big Tech and its adverse impact on democracy and human rights in the region.
 This conference brings together scholars and professionals whose work focuses on the intersection of Big Tech, democracy, human rights, law and society.
 The conference serves as a platform for dialogue on policy and advocacy to understand and counteract the damaging impacts of Big Tech on marginalized communities in South Asia.

 3:00 - 4:30 PM